Jiangsu.NET Nanjing

 One of the most intriguing legends associated with Zhenjiang, "Tale of the White Snake", was spread over generations in Chinese folklore, depicting a fantastic love story of a magic one-thousand-years-old snake spirit reuniting with her human lover.
 This folk story has been adopted, edited and played in many Chinese folk operas, novels or movies.

-Danyang City, as a county-level city under the jurisdiction of Zhenjiang, is also a place for a traditional love story about an angle and a farmer.
-The city is one of three Jiangsu’ cities which have claimed that their city is the origin of the story.
+Danyang City, as a county-level city under the jurisdiction of Zhenjiang, is also a place framing another love story for a legendary marriage between a privileged angle and a porvery-stricken farmer.
+The city is now competing with another two Jiangsu’ cities to claim Danyang is the legitiate place for the legend.

 Notable Personage